 Marylebone had bigger ambitions.
 The last of the proper golden age rail terminals to be built, it opened in 1899 as the London terminus of the Great Central Main Line (GCML), which ran services as far as Nottingham, Sheffield and Manchester.

 There was one tiny problem with this plan: there already were trains between the capital and Nottingham, Sheffield and Manchester.
-Consequently, the GCML never made any money, and of the eight planned platforms in its station – originally known, optimistically, as Grand Central – money was only found for four.
+Consequently, the GCML never made any money, and of the eight planned platforms in its station – whose tube platforms were originally known, optimistically, as Grand Central – money was only found for four.
 Despite surviving Dr Beeching, the station was threatened with closure in 1984.

 It’s since had a bit of a revival, thanks to (no, really) the care and investment that a private train operating company, Chiltern Railways, has poured into it since 1996.
 It now has six platforms, and recently opened a new route to Oxford.